petjetprivate/pet-jet/README.md

 If you would like to name your database something else, you will need to change `pet-jet` to the name of your new database name in `server/modules/pool.js`

 ## Acknowledgements

-Thank you to Chris Nelson for trusting us with this project.
-Thank you to Matt Black, and everyone at Prime Digital Academy, for not only teaching us how to code this project, but also how to learn technology as it develops.

-## Acknowledgements